picocom

 Lower the DTR control signal after opening the serial port.
 Only supported on some systems.

 If neither lower-dtr nor raise-dtr are given, the state of the DTR signal, after opening and configuring the port, is system dependent.
-On most
+On most systems the signal is raised.

 raise-dtr